Retire by stateFigures verified May 31, 2026

 Visit Lake Erie and its shoreline towns

-Ohio's Lake Erie shore offers beaches, fishing, boating, and island getaways like Put-in-Bay, plus waterfront state parks.
-The lakeshore towns are popular for relaxed summer days and birdwatching during spring migration.
+The Lake Erie shore gives you beaches, fishing, boating, and island getaways like Put-in-Bay, with waterfront state parks too.
+The lakeshore towns are easy summer days, and spring migration brings the birdwatchers.

 Walk Cuyahoga Valley National Park

-Cuyahoga Valley National Park, between Cleveland and Akron, has waterfalls, a scenic railroad, and a flat towpath trail along an old canal.
-The level paths and train rides make it easy to enjoy without difficult hiking.
+Cuyahoga Valley National Park sits between Cleveland and Akron, with waterfalls, a scenic railroad, and a flat towpath trail along an old canal.
+The level paths and train rides make it easy to enjoy without a hard hike.

 Enjoy arts in Ohio's college towns